zhenyanghua/zhenyanghua.github.io/posts/2020/10/npm-dependency-vs-devdependency/index.md

 ---
 title: 'NPM Dependencies vs DevDependencies'
 date: 2020-10-24 17:00:00
-summary: Examines the difference between dependenceis and devDependencies in NPM.
+summary: 'When you build a JavaScript library, dependencies and devDependencies matter.
+This post examines the difference between dependencies and devDependencies in NPM.'
-meta: Examines the difference between dependenceis and devDependencies in NPM.
+meta: 'When you build a JavaScript library, dependencies and devDependencies matter.
+This post examines the difference between dependencies and devDependencies in NPM.'
 ---

 # What's the difference between dependencies and devDependencies in npm?